talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         - I did this as I want a complete solution that I can use to do the Minimal Perturbation experimentation part - making changes to the input and resolving.

-10. Creating modified inputs (adding new or updating student course requests) to this problem instance and processing them (will be using the 2020-Sem1-CAES-Wvl-no-extra-requests instance as it gives a complete initial solution)
+**10. Creating modified inputs (adding new or updating student course requests) to this problem instance and processing them along with the current solution (and the input data XML file that was used to obtain it)
+    - Will be using the 2020-Sem1-CAES-Wvl-no-extra-requests instance as it gives a complete initial solution
     - The file that will be changed will be the Students.xlsx input file
     - Rule/assumption when modifying the input - the number of course requests for each course (for this problem instance, each course only has one lab, so a request for a course is for that course's lab) shall not be more than the total capacity for that